ruihukuang/LLM_engineering/week2/README.md

 Context

 Use a simple function and functions related to LLM API calls with and without stream outputs in different Gradio UI.
+It could generate outputs accourding to the fucntions.

 Highlight: